dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 `FutureOr<T>` for any `T`.

-A compile-time error occurs if an extension type declares a member whose name is declared by `Object` as well.
+A compile-time error occurs if an extension type declares a member whose basename is the basename of an instance member declared by `Object` as well.

+*Given that the static analysis considers the representation as a final instance variable, it follows that it is an error to use these names as the representation name as well.*

 *For example, an extension type declaration cannot declare an operator `==` or a member named `noSuchMethod` or `toString`.
 The rationale is that these